-After working with 30+ small businesses, we’ve discovered that the secret to moving beyond Random Acts of Marketing to sustainable success requires a two-pronged approach: Process and People.
+After working with many small businesses, we’ve discovered that the secret to moving beyond random acts of marketing to sustainable success requires a two-pronged approach: Process and People.

-The Messaging Framework is then integrated with a 12-month marketing plan: the Marketing Traction Roadmap.
-Each of our Fractional CMOs are trained and certified on our Marketing Traction process, and are experts at leading and documenting the marketing strategy, as well as leading day-to-day execution.
+The Messaging Framework is then integrated with a 12-month marketing plan: the Authentic Marketing Roadmap™.
+Each of our Fractional CMOs are trained and certified on our Authentic Growth Methodology™, and are experts at leading and documenting the marketing strategy, as well as leading day-to-day execution.
 They are supported through our ongoing quarterly planning workshops, which bring key stakeholders back together to review progress and align on priorities going forward.

 Of course, you won’t know how to adjust a plan to meet the needs of the business if you are not measuring the revenue impact that marketing is making within the business.
 Determining up front which metrics matter, deciding how you will account for them, and then systematically monitoring the results are key components of the process.
 Our Fractional CMOs lead a weekly cadence meeting with revenue stakeholders to drive metrics visibility and coordinate key collaboration points that support sales and marketing alignment.

 By mapping out a long-range plan and executing in an agile fashion, business leaders are able to feel confident that marketing is moving beyond random acts of marketing and becoming a strategic driver of organizational growth.